SAEMC/Commit-Automator/README.md

 # Commit Automator

 This Commit Automator which checks number of commits needed, and then commits & pushes it(them) into your Github automatically.
-Also this displays how your art will look your contribution counts in overview tab of Github.
+Also this displays how your art will look at your contribution counts in 'Overview' tab of Github.

 ---